Basic Dog Obedience

 We are going to show how our training sessions look more like playing games with our dogs than the old formal training classes.
 Unlike the 1960s, 1970s and 1980s, today's goal is to build engagement so our dog looks forward to the next training session to continue their learning.

-In our course, you will learn a communication system that tells the dog understand exactly when they are doing something correctly and exactly when they need to try again because they didn't quite get it right.
+In our course, you will learn a communication system that tells the dog to understand exactly when they are doing something correctly and exactly when they need to try again because they didn't quite get it right.
 Our system produces dogs that want to do what we ask rather than feeling forced to perform.

 This Basic Obedience course has 6 modules.
 Each module is divided into a number of segments.
 The course outline is: